ciDSproj/ciDSproj.github.io/_dataanalysis/dataanalysis-1.md

 ---
 title: "Online Sales"
-excerpt: "The project contains an analysis of the Online Sales dataset which provides an overview of global online sales transactions across different product categories in 2024.
-The analysis covers retrieving data from a database, data manipulation, visualizations and answering business questions.<br/>
+excerpt: "The project contains an analysis of the global online sales transactions across various products in 2024.
+I retrieved data from a database, processed it, and used visualizations for answering business questions.<br/>

 <img src='/images/da1_monthly_prod.png'>"